static302/zabbix-ldap-sync/README.md

 You would generally be running the above scripts on regular basis, say each day from `cron(8)` in order to make sure your Zabbix system is in sync with LDAP.

+## Using Docker Compose

+Create the config directory:

+	$ mkdir config

+Copy the config to directory with `zabbix-ldap.conf` name, example:

+	$ cp ./zabbix-ldap.conf.example config/zabbix-ldap.conf

+You can change the docker-compose volume mount point or config file name on [docker-compose.yml](docker-compose.yml)

+Finally run the docker-compose:

+	$ docker-compose up

+To run on detached mode use the param `-d`:

+	$ docker-compose up -d

 # Open Developent Tasks

 This tool works for years now, but from a view of serious software development this piece of code still needs major refactorings.